-Cloud technology is changing the way businesses operate.
-Now businesses have access to greater resources and capabilities than ever before at a fraction of the expense of similar services in the past.
+Cloud technology and cloud security are changing the way businesses operate.
+Nowadays, businesses have access to greater resources and capabilities than ever before – at only a fraction of what similar services in the past have cost.

-But cloud infrastructure has a lot of moving parts, and that means there is a lot to consider when trying to keep your data safe and operations functional.
+With that being said, cloud infrastructure has a lot of moving parts – and that means there is a lot to consider when trying to keep your data safe and operations functional.

 Access is everything when it comes to data.

 If everything is open to everyone all the time, your network and its data are not secure – anyone can roll through and tamper with whatever they please.
 However, if no one can access anything at all, then the data isn’t being utilized.
 You need to determine who can access what and establish a functional middle ground.